TakutoYoshikai/capsule/README.md

 # capsule
-This is a program for manage private keys safely.
+This is a program for manag private keys safely.

 ### Usage
 **git clone**